A Perceptually Optimized and Self-Calibrated Tone Mapping Operator

 \subsection{MEF Methods}

 MEF refers to a class of techniques that fuse a sequence of LDR images with different exposures into a single high-quality LDR image with a better overall appearance~\cite{mertens2009exposure}.
 The prevailing scheme for MEF follows a weighted summation framework, where each exposure image is associated with a weight map of the same size.
 Burt and Adelson proposed the Laplacian pyramid in 1983~\cite{burt1983laplacian}, which has a profound impact on MEF~\cite{burt1993enhanced, mertens2009exposure}.
-To reproduce or enhance the local details, various edge-preserving filters, including bilateral filter~\cite{tomasi1998bilateral} and guided filter~\cite{He2013Guided} have been used for weight map computation.
-For quality assessment, Ma \etal~\cite{ma2015perceptual} developed one of the first quality metrics - MEF-SSIM, and successfully applied it to perceptual optimization of MEF methods in the space of raw pixels~\cite{MA2018} and DNN parameters~\cite{ma2020deep}, respectively.
-At Stage two, our method generates a sequence of LDR images, which can be treated as a pseudo-multi-exposure image stack because they correspond to the same HDR scene with different (simulated) maximum luminances.
+To reproduce or enhance the local details, various edge-preserving filters, including bilateral filter~\cite{tomasi1998bilateral} and guided filter~\cite{He2013Guided}, have been used for weight map computation.
+Entering the era of deep learning, a similar trend in the MEF field has been observed that researches tried to specify ground-truth fused images~\cite{Cai18learning} and to combine various loss functions~\cite{MA2020Infrared, zhang2020IFCNN, Yang2021GANFuse} so as to enable end-to-end optimization of MEF networks.

+Switching to quality assessment, Ma~\etal~\cite{ma2015perceptual} developed one of the first quality metrics - MEF-SSIM, and successfully applied it to perceptual optimization of MEF methods in the space of raw pixels~\cite{MA2018} and DNN parameters~\cite{ma2020deep}, respectively.
+In Stage two and as part of the self-calibration procedure, PS-TMO generates a sequence of LDR images, which can be treated as a pseudo-multi-exposure image stack because they correspond to the same HDR scene with different (simulated) maximum luminances.
 Similar techniques for pseudo-multi-exposure generation have been widely practiced in the related field of inverse tone mapping~\cite{endoSA2017}.